 Odessa, UkraineOdessa's European-Russian heritage is evident as you ascend the Potemkin Steps to explore cobblestone streets lined with shady plane trees.
 Explore the compact central district's spectacular architecture, including monuments, statuary, parks, and ornate 19th-century gems such as the Opera House and Gagarin's Palace.
 Visit one of the country's oldest archaeological museums, housing an extensive collection of Ukrainian artifacts ranging from the Paleolithic age to the medieval period.
 Enjoy free time this afternoon to stroll the graceful boulevards, with the option to dine ashore on your own.

 Danube River Delta, RomaniaThe Danube is Europe's second longest river, as well as a World Heritage Site and Biosphere Reserve.
-Board a local boat to explore this wetland habitat looking for over 200 species of birds, including pygmy cormorants, purple herons, white-tailed eagles, and Dalmatian pelicans.
-On board, sample local vodka and snacks prepared by your Romanian chef.
+During two full days, discover a wealth of natural and cultural wonders.
+Take a walking tour of the small port of Tulcea and visit the Danube Canal Museum and Danube Ecologic Museum.
+The next day, board a local boat to explore this wetland habitat looking for over 200 species of birds, including pygmy cormorants, purple herons, white-tailed eagles, and Dalmatian pelicans.
+On board, sample local vodka and Romanian snacks.

 Varna, BulgariaThe modern port city of Varna was once the Greek colony known as Odessos.
 Disembark in the morning and visit Varna's archaeological museum that chronologically traces the progress of human society in the region over the course of millennia, and includes the oldest worked gold in the world.
 Also explore the extensive remains of the 2nd-century Roman thermae, or public baths, which make up the largest Roman ruins in Bulgaria.
 Reboard the ship for lunch as you sail toward Turkey.

-Disembark in Istanbul, TurkeyDisembark mid-morning and transfer to the airport for homeward flights.
+Disembark in Istanbul, TurkeyDisembark after breakfast and transfer to the airport for homeward flights.